HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ## Configuring Ingress for HCL Digital Experience and HCL Volt MX Foundry

 As a pre-requisite, DX needs to be installed already.
-Use the below link to install and configure ingress for DX
+Use the below link to install DX and configure ingress for DX

 [Install DX](https://opensource.hcltechsw.com/digital-experience/CF220/deployment/)